willbui69/english_2021/README.md

-# Webpack Express Example App
+# Initial Setup with Webpack

 The goal of this repo is used for inital setup for every project using webpack.

-It provides the base for developers, so they will not spend too much time to set up things that are in common in every project.
+It provides the base for developers, so they will not spend too much time for setting up things that are in common in every project.

 ## Get Up and Running